AmirShkolnik/DivingCenter/README_v.0.1.md

 ### MoSCoW Prioritization:

-Cups Of Joy follows the MoSCoW prioritization method to ensure a structured and efficient development approach:
+Diving Center follows the MoSCoW prioritization method to ensure a structured and efficient development approach:

 - **Must Haves**: Fundamental features enabling users to read articles, create accounts, save favorites, and contribute reviews and comments about coffee shops and flavors.
 - **Should Haves**: Enhancing the platform with personalization options, advanced search capabilities, and community engagement tools like following fellow enthusiasts.